 While Vercel offers an excellent platform for deploying Next.js applications, its pricing structure can become prohibitive as your team and projects grow.
 Deployra provides a compelling alternative, offering comparable features and performance at a fraction of the cost.

-By following this guide, you can easily deploy your Next.js applications on Deployra and take advantage of significant cost savings without sacrificing functionality or developer experience.
-The platform supports all the advanced Next.js features you rely on, from API routes to image optimization, ensuring a seamless transition from Vercel.
+By following this guide, you can deploy your Next.js applications on Deployra and take advantage of meaningful cost savings without sacrificing functionality or developer experience.
+The platform supports the Next.js features you rely on — SSR, SSG, ISR, API routes, and image optimization — all running inside your container on Kubernetes.